demolidorpr/Dayz-DNetwork/README.md

 ## D-Network Dayz Epoch Server Pack 1.0.3.1

 This is custom DayZ Epoch script pack for Chernarus only.
+Optimized for Nitrado Admin Tool.

 ### Modifications